MarvinKurras/DHBW-Programmierung/README.md

 # DHBW-Programmierung
-This is the gitHub repo for our prgramming course
+This is the gitHub repo for our prgramming course.

+## How to use?

+Everyone should create his own folder.